-- Primary Palate- lip and alveolus 7 wks gestation - Secondary Palate- hard and soft palate 9 wks gestation
+- Primary Palate- lip and alveolus 7 wks gestation - Secondary Palate- hard and soft palate 9 wks gestation out to the uvula.
+Clefting occurs from the lip or end of the uvula in to the incisive foramen.
+Development of the lip and palate occurs independently.

-Embryological development goes from the incisive foramen out to the lip and then to the uvula; clefting occurs from the perimeter (the lip or end of the uvula) in to the incisive foramen.
-Development occurs independently.
+Embryological development goes from the incisive foramen out to the lip and then from the incisive foramen